 Cherry is just one of many older people in the U.S. doing something that would've been largely unheard for those nearing retirement age in generations past: taking steps to reinvent herself, rather than preparing to retreat from the professional world.
 “There have always been mature workers who simply enjoy work and don’t wish to fully retire 'til much later in life,” says Ryan Hunt, senior career advisor for CareerBuilder.com.
 “But in this economic climate, it’s clear many are applying for new jobs due to financial constraints.”
 In addition, increased longevity and changing notions of aging are causing more Americans to look for new professional opportunities as they enter into their 50s, 60s, and even 70s.
 Plenty, like Cherry, are seeking out internships or entry-level jobs to help them get to the next stage of their lives.

 They're indicative of a new, aging worker population in the United States—one that’s managing, ageist expectation aside, to take jobs away from the youth.
-In 2000, only 13 percent of American workers were 55 and older, but that the number is expected to rise to 25.2 percent by 2020, according to a 2012 analysis by the Bureau of Labor Statistics.
+In 2002, only 13 percent of American workers were 55 and older in 2000, but that the number is expected to rise to 25.2 percent by 2020, according to a 2012 analysis by the Bureau of Labor Statistics.
 In the past five years, people aged 55 and over gained 3.6 million jobs, while their younger counterparts lost more than twice that—7.6 million.
 Similarly, in the preceding twelve months, those 55 and older snagged more than 67 percent of the 2.5 million new jobs created.
 Why are older people getting snapped up so disproportionately?
 “Employers have been looking for ways to get inexpensive talent,” says Marci Alboher, author of One Person/Multiple Careers: A New Model for Work/Life Success.

 In the past, more senior folks would typically seek out more senior positions, but today that’s not always the case.
 A 2009 CareerBuilder report found that 63 percent of workers aged 55 and older who'd been laid off had applied for jobs more junior than the ones they'd previously held.
 One out of every four companies surveyed received applications for entry-level jobs from workers over the age of 50, and an additional 11 percent got them from retirees.
 Moreover, in a 2011 CareerBuilder study, 75 percent of employers said they would consider overqualified candidates.
 “We're now seeing people at all ages and life stages tweaking or changing careers throughout their lives, often repeatedly,” says Alboher.